amnich/amnich.github.io/_posts/2017-08-24-Dont-use-Get-ADUser.md

 ```

 ### Results
 Average results from 10 runs each 100 users in a loop.

-Time for 100 user queries.
+(Given time for 100 user queries)
 * **Normal Get-ADUser  - 800 ms**
 * Where-Object on AD results - **9843 ms**
 * Where method on AD results - 4895 ms